betsystade/betsystade.github.io/index.md

 layout: default
 ---

-# BETSY STADE
+# BETSY STADE, PHD

 ## about

 How will artificial intelligence and large language models shape the future of clinical psychology?
 How do psychological processes like depression and anxiety show up in human language?
 What is the underlying structure of psychopathology?
 I use computational linguistics and machine learning to address these questions.

-I'm a PhD candidate in Clinical Psychology at the University of Pennsylvania in the [Boundaries of Anxiety and Depression lab](https://web.sas.upenn.edu/ruscio-lab/).
-I'm currently on internship at the Palo Alto VA Health Care System.
+I did my PhD in Psychology at the University of Pennsylvania in the [Boundaries of Anxiety and Depression lab](https://web.sas.upenn.edu/ruscio-lab/).
+I will soon start postdoc fellowship at Stanford working in the [Computational Psychology and Well-Being](https://cpwb.stanford.edu/) and [Fidelity, Adaptation, Sustainability, and Training](https://med.stanford.edu/fastlab.html) labs.
 I'm part of the [World Well-Being Project](https://wwbp.org/about.html).
 My research has been supported by the [National Science Foundation](https://www.nsfgrfp.org/).

 I use [evidence-based therapies](https://div12.org/treatments/), including CBT for depression and insomnia, exposure therapy for the anxiety disorders, and cognitive processing therapy and prolonged exposure for PTSD.